inspiringsource/im-svelte-webpack-flask-app/README.md

-# Svelte.js + Python Flask Inventory Management Application
+# Inventory Management Application Svelte.js + Python Flask

-Example of using Flask to serve a Svelte app and use it as a backend server.
+A practical example of a web app using Flask serving a Svelte app, acting as the backend server.
+The frontend is constructed using Svelte with webpack as the bundler.

 # Create a virtual environment